slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     ; Function to skip to next page
     turn_page:
-    or dx, 0xfff           ; Bitwise OR of DX value - To load 4095 in DX
+    or dx, 0xfff           ; Bitwise OR of DX value with 0xfff - To load 4095 in DX

     ; Function to check whether the following 8 bytes of memory page is accessible or not
     check_page: